damonto/euicc-go/README.md

 # eUICC Go

-This project is for personal use only, if you want to use this in a production environment, please wait for the official project [euicc-go](https://github.com/euicc-go/sgp22).

 This is a Go implementation of the eUICC profile management protocol.
 It is based on the GSMA SGP.22 specification.

 ## References